perishllc/nautilus/README.md

 #### less important TODO
 - [ ] provide a discount for usernames registered through nautilus
+- [ ] setting that let you choose which username to display in the app if multiple are registered
 - [ ] paper wallet generator / sender in app
 - [ ] request / pay buttons from usernames [requires server-side work]
 - [ ] replace android/app/src/main/ic_launcher-web.png *must* be 512x512 for the play store